 The Epicflow’s team supports us at every stage with professional consultancy and

 technical assistance.
 The product is actively developing, and every two weeks they

 add more functionality to make complex environments less frustrating.

-KPN — Dutch landline and mobile telecom company
+KPN — A Dutch landline and mobile telecom company

-TKF — Building, industrial and telecom solutions for the
+TKF — A Dutch company providing building, industrial and telecom solutions for the construction industry.